- What types of air conditioners are not required to carry an energy rating label?

 - Use of light coloured roofs and walls to reflect more solar radiation and reduce heat gain.

 Sizing an air conditioner is best undertaken by a professional.
 But you can save significant amounts of capital expense if the air conditioner is sized correctly to take account of your building shell.
 If you live near a coastal area and have a very efficient home, you may be able to get by without an air conditioner.
-However, there is more information at the Living Greener site.
+However, there is more information at the Your Energy Savings website.